StrangeRanger/bash-style-guide/docs/guidelines/style.md

 ////
 //// tab | Single Quotes (`'`)

-- **String Literals**: Use single quotes when you need to prevent the interpretation of variables, command substitution, and escape sequences within the string.
-This is especially important for commands like `find`, `grep`, and `awk` that interpret special characters.
-    - **Reason**: Single quotes prevent all forms of expansion, ensuring the enclosed text is treated as a literal string.
-This is particularly useful when working with patterns or special characters that should not be expanded by the shell.
-(1)
-        { .annotate }
+- **String Literals**: Use single quotes to treat enclosed text exactly as written, without any form of expansion.

-        1. Although the type of quotes doesn’t directly affect how commands like `grep` handle their own pattern matching, using single quotes ensures that the shell passes the arguments exactly as written, without performing any expansions.
+    - **Reason**: Single quotes preserve the string as a literal, preventing any form of expansion by the shell.
+This is crucial for commands like `find`, `grep`, and `awk`, which have their own rules for interpreting special characters.
+Using single quotes ensures that these commands receive the text exactly as written, without modification by the shell.

 ///// admonition | Example
     type: example